-The doctor will take your or your child’s medical history, perform a physical examination, and will ask questions about your or your child’s specific symptoms.
-If there are signs that this is an allergic reaction, your dermatologist may order a test called the patch test, which can help identify everyday irritants to which a person is allergic.
+If there are signs that you are experiencing an allergic reaction rather than eczema, your dermatologist may order a test called the patch test, which can help identify everyday irritants to which a person is allergic.